Lethalz/LethalZet/202108192007/README.md

 `clear` Clears the Terminal

-`aot-get` How you install and update packages
+`apt-get` How you install and update packages

 `echo $Variable` Tells the contents of a Variable